TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 89/Psalms 89.1.md

 ---

-[Maschil of Ethan the Ezrahite].
-I will sing of the lovingkindness of Jehovah for ever: With my mouth will I make known thy faithfulness to all generations.
+I will sing of the loving kindness of Yahweh forever.
+With my mouth, I will make known your faithfulness to all generations.